DebugBundle

 Trace Correlation

-The Browser SDK adds an X-DebugBundle-Trace-Id header to outgoing fetch requests.
+The Browser SDK adds an X-DebugBundle-Trace-Id header to same-origin outgoing fetch and XMLHttpRequest requests.
 Your backend SDK reads this header to correlate frontend and backend events into a single incident timeline.

 // The header is added to all fetch requests to same-origin URLs